arpitkj/chatbot_nb/README.md

 # chatbot_nb
-This is an closed domain chat bot created solely by using Naive Bayes classifier.
+This is a closed domain chat bot created solely by using Naive Bayes classifier.